eduardoleao052/Transformer-from-scratch/README.md

 ```
 python3 run.py --train --config=config.py
 ```
-- Whenever you feel like the samples are good enough, you can kill the training at any time.
-This will NOT corrupt the model saved .json file, and you may proceed to testing and fine_tuning on smaller datasets.
+- You can kill the training at any time.
+This will NOT corrupt the saved models.
 - Note: for pretraining deep Transformers (many Blocks in series), a really large text corpus is necessary.
-I obtained reasonably good results with ~1M characters.
+I obtained reasonably good results with >1M characters.
-- Note: if you want to alter layers/dimensions, do so in the `config.py` file, as described in the __Build the Model__ section.
+- Note: if you want to alter layers/dimensions, do so in the [config.py](config.py) file, as described in the __Build the Model__ section.

 </details>
 <details>